Power BI works fine in demos.

 A focused audit and data model rebuild for a mid-market firm typically runs four to eight weeks depending on the number of datasets, data sources, and reports in scope.
 A full governance and deployment pipeline setup on top of that adds time.
 We scope engagements after the audit so you have a realistic timeline before committing, not a number we invent during the sales conversation.

-Tell us your two biggest bottlenecks and we'll send back a custom Power BI implementation blueprint - by email, no call required.
+Tell us about your firm and we'll send back your Power BI AI Opportunity Assessment - by email, no call required.

 Free and personalized.
 We never share your data.